ucsd-ccbb/VAPr/README.md

 #### Filter #2: Known Disease Variants

+- criteria: cosmic70 (MyVariant.info) information is present or ClinVar data is present and clinical significance is not Benign or Likely Benign

 `get_known_disease_variants()`: this will retrieve all the variants in your collection matching the thresholds specified in the
 README.md file.